jonathanlermitage/ij-extra-tools-pack-docs/manual/topics/extra-ide-tweaks/Extra-IDE-Tweaks-Getting-Started.md

 - [Define default Excluded Folders](Extra-IDE-Tweaks-Always-Excluded-Folders-From-Indexing.md) (not per-project).
 There is now a global list of excluded folders.

-- [Open projects located in trusted locations](Extra-IDE-Tweaks-Trusted-Locations.md) directly via File > Trusted Locations, just after Recent Projects.
+- [Open projects located in trusted locations](Extra-IDE-Tweaks-Trusted-Locations.md) directly via File > Trusted Locations, just after "Recent Projects".

-- [Register your favorite projects](Extra-IDE-Tweaks-Favorite-Projects.md), organize them with optional groups, and gain fast access to your favorite projects via File > Favorite Projects, just after Recent Projects and Trusted Locations.
+- [Register your favorite projects](Extra-IDE-Tweaks-Favorite-Projects.md), organize them with optional groups, and gain fast access to your favorite projects via "File > Favorite Projects", just after "Recent Projects" and "Trusted Locations".

 - [Purge IDE's plugin download cache](Extra-IDE-Tweaks-IDE-Caches-Management.md), or its image cache only.
 This is a workaround for known IDE limitation 🐛 <a href="https://youtrack.jetbrains.com/issue/IJPL-6179/">IJPL-6179</a>.